In this Azure PowerShell article, we will discuss the syntax and usage of the New-AzResource Azure PowerShell cmdlet with implementation examples.

 Example-1:

-You can execute the below Azure PowerShell cmdlet to create a website named as TsInfoweb in MyNewResGrp Resource Group.
+You can execute the Azure PowerShell cmdlet below to create a TsInfoweb website in MyNewResGrp Resource Group.

 New-AzResource -Location "east US" -Properties @{demo="demo"} -ResourceName TsInfoweb -ResourceType microsoft.web/sites -ResourceGroupName MyNewResGrp -Force

-After executing the above Azure PowerShell cmdlet, You can able to see below the website got created successfully and I got the below output.
+After executing the above Azure PowerShell cmdlet, You can see below the website was created successfully, and I got the below output.

 PS C:\WINDOWS\system32> New-AzResource -Location "east US" -Properties @{demo="demo"} -ResourceName TsInfoweb -ResourceType microsoft.web/sites -ResourceGroupName MyNewResGrp -Force